The potential impact of intensification on forest productivity under different climate change scenarios.

 How to Cite

 Cabrera Berned, A., & Nieuwenhuis, M. (2017).
 The potential impact of intensification on forest productivity under different climate change scenarios.
-Irish Forestry Journal.
-Retrieved from http://journal.societyofirishforesters.ie/index.php/forestry/article/view/10817
+Irish Forestry.
+Retrieved from https://journal.societyofirishforesters.ie/index.php/forestry/article/view/10817